-We have entered into severance agreements with our executives, including each of the named executive officers other than Mr. Mann, in order to ensure that we have the continued dedication of such executives and in order to provide such executives with reasonable compensation and benefit arrangements in the event of termination of their employment.
+We have entered into severance agreements with our executives, including each of the named executive officers other than Mr. Mann and Dr. Richardson, in order to ensure that we have the continued dedication of these executives and in order to provide them with reasonable compensation and benefit arrangements in the event of termination of their employment.
 We believe that it is imperative to diminish any distraction of our executives arising from the personal uncertainty and insecurity that arises in the absence of any assurance of job security, thereby allowing executives to focus on corporate objectives and strategy.
-The terms of these agreements and amounts that may be realized are detailed under the heading "Potential Payments Upon Termination Or Change Of Control."
+The terms of these agreements and amounts that may be realized are detailed under the heading "Potential Payments Upon Termination or Change of Control."
+Although Dr. Richardson does not have a severance agreement with us, his employment agreement, entered into on June 27, 2011, provides for certain severance benefits.
+The terms of Dr. Richardson's employment agreement are detailed under the heading "Executive Employment Agreement."

-Change in Control Provisions
+Change of Control Provisions

-We have entered into change of control agreements with our executives, including each of the named executive officers other than Mr. Mann, in order to ensure that we have the continued dedication of such executives and in order to provide such executives with reasonable compensation and benefit arrangements in the event of termination of their employment following a change of control.
+We have entered into change of control agreements with our executives, including each of the named executive officers other than Mr. Mann and Dr. Richardson, in order to ensure that we have the continued dedication of these executives and in order to provide them with reasonable compensation and benefit arrangements in the event of termination of their employment following a change of control.
 We believe that it is imperative to diminish any distraction of our executives arising from the personal uncertainty and insecurity that arises in the absence of any assurance of job security, thereby allowing executives to focus on corporate objectives and strategy.
-The terms of these agreements and amounts that may be realized are detailed under the heading "Potential Payments Upon Termination Or Change of Control."
+The terms of these agreements and amounts that may be realized are detailed under the heading "Potential Payments Upon Termination or Change of Control."